 Symptoms may be experienced immediately but often develop after a day and can include:

-- Be With Some Or All Movements Of The Neck And Back.
+- Pain May be With Some Or All Movements Of The Neck And Back.

 - Headache, Visual Disturbance Or Tinnitus (Ringing In The Ears).